 A combination of base shipping increases and a reduction in lane-based surcharges delivers great value to customers.
 Additional information about the new rate changes will be available to download on ups.com this coming quarter to help you plan for the year ahead.

 Latest changes to the 2022 UPS® Rate and Service Guide include:

-- Revision to UPS published rates, and rates of surcharges and fees including Alternate Broker Surcharge, Export Declaration Surcharge, Pre-Release Notification Surcharge, Warehouse Storage Fees, Residential Surcharges, Large Package Surcharge, Additional Handling Surcharge, and Address Correction Fee for domestic service.
+- Revision to UPS published rates, and rates of surcharges and fees including Alternate Broker Surcharge, Post Entry Clearance Charge, Pre-Release Notification Surcharge, Warehouse Storage Fee, Residential Surcharges, Large Package Surcharge and Additional Handling Charge.

-- Revised Zone Charts to reflect services availaibility for shipments to Turkmenistan from Singapore, and from Bhutan, Sri Lanka, Bangladesh and Nepal to Singapore.
+- Revised Zone Charts to reflect services availability for shipments to/from Gabon.

-More information can be found in the updated UPS Rate and Service Guide, which will be available for download on ups.com/rates/sg from December 26, 2021.
+More information can be found in the updated UPS Rate and Service Guide, which will be available for download on ups.com/rates/kr from December 26, 2021.

 *The 2.8% average net increase is measured as an average across all shippers in markets in which this increase is applicable.
 The impact of these changes on your shipping costs will vary according to your shipping characteristics and the terms of your UPS agreement.
 The 2.8% average net rate increase includes increases to base rates (which may be greater than 2.8%) combined with reductions in certain applicable surcharges.
 The 2.8% average net rate increase applies only in selected markets; for details on rates applicable to your shipment, review the applicable UPS Rate and Service Guide at the time of shipment.